 The founder and CEO, Nicholas Pestell, has an extensive background in IT security in the United Kingdom.
 So you can rest assured they know what it takes to build a secure VPN.

-It’s a member of the Electronic Frontier Foundation (EFF)—a non-profit digital rights group based in San Francisco that promotes civil liberties online.
+They’re a member of the Electronic Frontier Foundation (EFF)—a non-profit digital rights group based in San Francisco that promotes civil liberties online.
 The core mission of IVPN is “enabling humans with the power to control and secure their private information online.”

 We certainly believe them after taking their VPN product for a spin… if it weren’t for the small number of servers, it would be a VPN service that could rival the biggest names such as ExpressVPN and CyberGhost.